 Where do I pick up my tam and gown for the ceremony?

-Law school regalia – robe, hood, and tam – can be picked up at the Bowen Office of Career Services.
+If you have regalia shipped to the school, it can be picked up in Bowen Office of Career Services (Room 116).
 You will get an email when regalia has arrived.
 The graduate is responsible for bringing the law school regalia to the ceremony.

 What about additional attire?